Why Should I Stain My Wooden Deck?

 Step #3: Prime

 If the old painted or stained surface is still intact after sanding, you can skip priming.
-However, if you’re going to apply a lighter color over a dark one, if the wood is exposed, if there are knotty sections, or if any stains remain, you should use a high-quality primer formulated for outdoor use, such as Benjamin Moore’s Fresh Start® High-Hiding All Purpose Primer (046) or Arborcoat Oil Primer (366).
+However, if you’re going to apply a lighter color over a dark one, if the wood is exposed, if there are knotty sections, or if any stains remain, you should use a high-quality primer formulated for outdoor use, such as Benjamin Moore’s Fresh Start® High-Hiding All Purpose Primer (046).

 For all priming, brush on the primer working with the grain using a high-quality Benjamin Moore Nylon/Polyester brush.